lucastle6969/comp371/docs/building.md

 ### Xcode

-Before you open the project in Xcode, you'll need to generate project files using Cmake (instructions here are using the GUI).
+Before you open the project in Xcode, you'll need to generate project files using CMake.

 #### CMake GUI